Level3-REST/site/doc/patterns/chooser.md

 ![](chooser/relations.svg){: .center-image}

-The Choice's state is changed on the action, as is the state of the Chooser overall.
+The Choice’s state is changed on the action, as is the state of the Chooser overall.
 For a `radio` chooser, selecting a choice deselects a previously-selected choice.
-For a  `multi` chooser, the overall chooser's state may change, depending on the business rules the chooser is representing.
+For a  `multi` chooser, the overall chooser’s state may change, depending on the business rules the chooser is representing.
 For this reason, the `Location` response header from choice actions points to the Chooser resource so that the client can fetch the overall chooser state again.

 This behavior is consistent with how UI elements like radio button groups, dropdown menus, and checkboxes operate in a user experience.
 Clients can associate `POST` requests directly to the choice elements and trigger them from user events.